EiriasValar/FF4FE-Tracker/README.md

 - Make Statuses more intuitive; Dismissed meaning On for shops and items is weird
 - Add CSS linting
 - Bvanilla + Nkey + no boss hunt objectives = Mist Cave is the only boss with value
-- Enable the Crystal when under Owin:crystal and the requisite number of objectives are completed
 - Should Property just be a record type?
 The two-payload type is a pain to unpack and update, and writing methods for it would be weird.
 - Connect special value icons (the Falcon and YangBonk) to their associated